haskell-perf/graphs/results/TIME-creation.md

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Containers was 64.51 times faster than Fgl
+ * Containers was 61.01 times faster than Fgl
+ * Hash-Graph was 1.08 times faster than Fgl

 ## reachable